Donald R. Norland

-Donald Richard Norland (June 14, 1924 – December 30, 2007) was an American diplomat.
+Donald Richard Norland (June 14, 1924 – December 30, 2006) was an American diplomat.
 He was the United States Ambassador to Botswana, Swaziland, Lesotho, and Chad.

 Biography

-Donald Roland was born in Laurens, Iowa, and grew up on a family farm.
+Donald Norland was born in Laurens, Iowa, and grew up on a family farm.
 His father was an educator and state legislator.
 He attended the University of Northern Iowa and joined the United States Navy during World War II.
 He served on patrol torpedo boats and minesweepers in the Pacific Ocean.
 After the war, he graduated from the University of Minnesota, with a master's degree in political science in 1950.
 He joined the U.S. Foreign Service in 1952 and began his career as a cultural affairs officer at the U.S. Embassy in Rabat, Morocco.
 He was chargé d'affaires to the newly independent nations of Niger, Dahomey (now Benin) and Upper Volta (now Burkina Faso) while consul general in Ivory Coast (also known as Côte d'Ivoire) in 1960.
 He served in the early 1960s as a political officer at the NATO headquarters, then in Paris, France.
 He was a political counselor in the Hague, Netherlands, from 1964 to 1969.
 He was later deputy chief of mission and chargé d'affaires in Conakry, Guinea.